 There’s no doubt agile marketing is a hot topic in marketing circles, and it’s easy to see why.
 In a world that’s moving faster, agile marketing helps build nimbleness and adaptability into marketing teams so they can do things faster, control risk and take into account available data to make better decisions, and ultimately build better value for customers.

 But as with lots of marketing buzzwords, there’s a big gap between using the jargon and putting it into practice.
 So we asked two agile marketing experts — consultant Dana Teahan from dividebyzero (pictured, centre), and Koala founder and agile marketing practitioner Dany Milham (left) — to join Simple’s head of marketing Sara Gonzalez in a webcast to share their practical insights on how marketers can become agile marketers.

 Watch the full webcast for all the good oil on how to go agile.
-Meantime, here are 4 things to help you get started.
+In the meantime, here are 4 tips to help you get started.